Generic Name: Naloxone Auto-Injection (nal OKS one)

 What are some things I need to know or do while I take Evzio?

-- Tell all of your health care providers that you take Evzio.
+- Tell all of your health care providers that you take Evzio (naloxone auto-injection).
 This includes your doctors, nurses, pharmacists, and dentists.

 - In infants younger than 4 weeks old who have been getting opioid drugs on a regular basis, sudden withdrawal may be life-threatening if not treated right away.
 Get medical help right away if your child has a seizure, is crying more than normal, or has increased reflexes.

-- If this medicine is used during pregnancy, it may cause withdrawal in the unborn baby.
-A doctor will need to check on the unborn baby after Evzio is used.
+- If Evzio (naloxone auto-injection) is used during pregnancy, it may cause withdrawal in the unborn baby.
+A doctor will need to check on the unborn baby after Evzio (naloxone auto-injection) is used.